Home > Recipes > Gluten Free Lemon Orzo Salad with Blueberries

 ¼ cup extra virgin olive oil, 2 Tbsp lemon juice,, ½ tsp garlic,, ½ Tbsp honey, salt and black pepper,

-lemon salad dressing in a glass bowl.
+Lemon salad dressing in a glass bowl.

 • Mix all salad ingredients and drizzle with the dressing.
 Top with crumbled cheese.